-The extent of health conditions and disability should be considered when designing effective, efficient strategies to end homelessness.
-For chronically homeless people, permanent supportive housing provides stable housing coupled with supportive services as needed – a cost-effective solution to homelessness for those with the most severe health, mental health, and substance abuse challenges.
+For chronically homeless people, the intervention of permanent supportive housing provides stable housing coupled with supportive services as needed – a cost-effective solution to homelessness for those with the most severe health, mental health, and substance abuse challenges.
 With the advent of the ACA, funding through Medicaid will be a key financing component for the supportive services in permanent supportive housing.